alaa92/test-hook-linux-internal/README.md

 # How to inject?
 Check out my video: https://youtu.be/HiOUnvNKhZ0
-... or just open GDB and run the following commands:
+... or just open GDB as root and run the following commands:
 ```
 (gdb) attach <PROCESS_ID_HERE>
 (gdb) set $dlopen = (void*(*)(char*, int)) dlopen